uialchemist/handbook/job-titles.md

-# Titles for developers
+# Job titles
-We use the following criteria to assess the level and title of developers at Florence.
+We use the following criteria to assess the level and title of employees at Florence.
 These criteria aren't exhaustive, and they aren't mere checklists.
 They're a guidance to having an individualised discussion about career progression.

 It should also be noted that we use the term _developer_ instead of _programmer_ or _engineer_, in order to make the distinction between a tech team and a product team. _Developer_ in this context means someone who works on developing a product as a whole, rather than just program software.

+## For developers

 ### Junior Developer
 * Work is thoroughly reviewed with substantial back'n'forth frequently needed before merging.